sofa-framework/sofa/README.md

      ```
         git clone --recursive git://github.com/lakehanne/sofa --branch v19.06
      ```
-+ Then create a `build` folder within this the root folder of this projrect.
++ Then create a `build` folder within the root folder of this projrect.
 An example CMakeLists options to be built is specified in [sofa-cmake.sh](/sofa-cmake.sh).
 You can edit the options as you wish for components you want to build.
-When done, simply run the bash script as
+When done, simply run the bash script from within the newly created build folder as

 ```
-   bash sofa-cmake.sh
+   bash ../sofa-cmake.sh
 ```

 ## Contribution